studieresan/nexus/README.md

 # nexus
-Recreation of the Studs-website using modern libraries.
+Will be the new Studs-website as of 2023.
+Built using modern libraries.

 ## Info
 This is a **React 18.2** project built with **Vite 3.0**.
 Vite is a much faster alternative to Create-React-App built by the developers of Vue.